 We strongly prefer code adhering to PEP8.

-Tests are mandatory for new features.
+Tests are mandatory for new code.
 We use pytest.
 Use pytest’s parameterization feature.

 We aspire to 100% coverage for Python modules but coverage of the Cython code is a future aspiration (#515).